A Beautiful Noise (musical): Broadway (2022–2024)

 In late 2022, A Beautiful Noise opened on Broadway with Swenson, Jacoby, Hurder and Powell reprising their Boston roles.
-The full Broadway cast included Jessie Fisher as Jaye Posner, Tom Alan Robbins as Bert Berns and Kieve Diamond, Bri Sudia as Ellie Greenwich and Rose Diamond, and Michael McCormick as Fred Colby and Tommy O’Rourke.
+The full Broadway cast included Jessie Fisher as Jaye Posner, Tom Alan Robbins as Bert Berns and Kieve Diamond, Bri Sudia as Ellie Greenwich and Rose Diamond, and Michael McCormick as Fred Colby and Tommy O'Rourke.
 The show began previews on November 2, 2022 at the Broadhurst Theatre and formally opened on December 4, 2022.
 Diamond led an unannounced sing-along of "Sweet Caroline" on opening night.

 With ticket sales "up and down" during the preceding months, the show's producers announced in February 2024 that A Beautiful Noise would end its Broadway run on 30 June 2024 after 657 performances.
 It had grossed more than $63 million when the announcement was made.

-North American tour (2024-2025)
+North American tour (2024-2026)

 The touring cast includes Nick Fradiani (returning as Neil Diamond - Then), Robert Westenberg (Neil Diamond - Now), Hannah Jewel Kohn (Marcia Murphey), and Lisa Renee Pitts (Doctor).

-A North American tour began at the Providence Performing Arts Center on September 21, 2024; it was the most succssful tour launch in Providence's history.
+A North American tour began at the Providence Performing Arts Center on September 21, 2024; it was the most successful tour launch in Providence's history.
 The tour recouped its investment in five months.

-Planned Australia production
+Australia (2026)

-A Beautiful Noise is set to premiere in Melbourne, Australia at the Princess Theatre on 5 August 2026.
-Swenson is set to reprise his role from the Broadway production.
+A Beautiful Noise premiered in Melbourne, Australia at the Princess Theatre on August 5, 2026 and, after an extension, will run through October 25, 2026.
+Swenson reprises his role from the Broadway production, joined by Terence Crawford (Neil Diamond – Now), Ashleigh Rubenach (Marcia Murphey), Monica Sayers (Doctor), and Alana Tranter (Jaye Posner).
+The production will then transfer to the Sydney Lyric from November 2026.